shaisachs/the-check/README.md

 Mathi noticed a small patch of paint on the far wall he’d never really looked at before - a tiny chipped area revealing older colors underneath.
 Peach beneath cream, beneath an even older shade of dusty blue.
 The place was layered, lived-in, accumulated.
 Like tree rings that didn’t bother arranging themselves into tidy circles.

-He exhaled.
-His whole body softened.

-// todo: might be a little too suggestive
-Alma nudged him gently with her knee, wordlessly asking if he was okay.

-He gave her the half-smile reserved for people who already understand the answer.

 They worked in a silence that wasn’t empty.
 It felt more like the silence of a garden: the quiet that’s full of small, earnest activity.

 Alma’s phone buzzed once.
 She lifted it, read, and tilted the screen toward him.